andrejsstepanovs/bobik/README.md

 As a user, you need to set up necessary api keys and config file location in `.env` file and define your models, tools, providers, etc. in `my_config.yaml` file.

-See examples folder for more info.
+See `docs/examples` folder for more info.

 ### shortcut
 You can create a shortcut function in your shell to run the app more easily.